IPL-UV/satcompression/CONTRIBUTING.md

 ## **Types of contributions** 📦

 - **Report bugs:** 🐛
-  - Report bugs by creating an issue on the [sathybrid GitHub repository](https://github.com/YOUR_GITHUB_USERNAME/sathybrid/issues).
+  - Report bugs by creating an issue on the [satcompression GitHub repository](https://github.com/IPL-UV/satcompression/issues).
 Please include your operating system, setup details, and steps to reproduce the bug.
 - **Fix bugs:** 🛠️ Look for issues tagged with "bug" and "help wanted" in the repository to start fixing.
 - **Implement features:** ✨ Contribute by implementing features tagged with "enhancement" and "help wanted."
 - **Write documentation:** 📚 Contribute to the documentation in the official docs, docstrings, or through blog posts and articles.
 - **Submit feedback:** 💬 Propose new features or give feedback by filing an issue on GitHub.
-  - Use the [sathybrid GitHub issues page](https://github.com/YOUR_GITHUB_USERNAME/sathybrid/issues) for feedback.
+  - Use the [satcompression GitHub issues page](https://github.com/IPL-UV/sathybrid/issues) for feedback.